With startups booming in every fiscal year, startup incubator is just another term budding entrepreneurs are getting more familiar with.

-A startup incubator or business incubator helps your startup to develop until it is able to sustain itself in the market.
+Startup incubators or business incubators are collaborative programs designed to help startups develop during its initial stages until it is able to sustain itself in the market.

 Incubators are home to various venture capitalists, angel investors as well as other mentors for entrepreneurs.
 By helping the startups set up office spaces or legal expertise, they allow the startup to focus more on the running of the core business.